qzhuyan/splunk-free-helm-chart/README.md

+# Splunk (free) chart
-helm chart for splunk free vsn.
+helm chart for splunk free vsn. single splunk pod and one persistent storage.

 for testing and playing :)

-usage:
+# usage:
  1) git clone this repo
  2) cd the dir
  3) install